metio/krei/krei-docs/content/krei-core/usage.md

 In order to create a new project with `krei` you will have to follow these steps:

-1. Create a `Project` or `ProjectConfiguration`
+1. Define a project: Create a `Project` or `ProjectConfiguration`
-2. Materialize the project to disk
+2. Generate a project: Materialize the above definition to the file system
-3. (Optional) validate the created project
+3. Validate a project: (Optional) validate definition against best-practices and check generated project against definition.
-4. Celebrate \o/
+4. **Celebrate \o/**

 ## Define Projects